Marian civil war: The English bombardment

-In April, a force of around 1,000 English troops, led by William Drury, arrived in Edinburgh.
+On 17 April, Lord Ruthven finalised terms with the English commander William Drury, Marshall of Berwick, at Lamberton Kirk to bring an English army and artillery to take the castle.
+There was a list of those who should be taken prisoner and handed over by the English to be tried by the laws of Scotland, including the leading Castilians and the negotiator Henry Echlin.
+By 20 April, a force of around 1,000 English troops, led by William Drury, arrived in Edinburgh.
 They were followed by 27 cannon from Berwick-upon-Tweed, including one that had been cast within Edinburgh Castle and previously captured by the English at Flodden.
 Drury's men built a battery on the Castle Hill, facing its eastern defences, and five other batteries to the north, west, and south.
 Some of the trenches were made by a Scottish workforce directed by their overseer John Scarlat.
 Scarlat, a stone mason, was killed while working in the trenches, and Regent Morton gave his widow Marion Ellane an income to support her four children.

+The cannon emplacements were fortified with gabions, baskets of stone made from "rysse" (willow twigs and brushwood) brought from Haddingtonshire and West Lothian to Greyfriar's Port.
+Three Scottish cannon were brought from Stirling Castle by boat on the Forth, supervised by Michael Gardiner, and a small "yetling" gun from Tantallon Castle, and Edinburgh castle's well (outside near Princes's Street Gardens) was poisoned.
+Morton gave the workers who made gabions a bonus drinksilver payment after the castle surrendered.

+Grange's sister became ill, and he requested that she be allowed to leave the castle.
+Morton refused.
 By 17 May 1573 the batteries were ready, and the bombardment began, lasting 12 days with the guns expending around 3,000 shots.
 The castle guns returned fire with "hot shooting".
 Grange's allies sent coded letters into the castle attached to arrows.
 Drury's men found a letter and were able to decipher it.
 The letter described the strength of the English force, and suggested a counter-attack.
 On 21 May Drury had to encourage his terrified gunners by firing the cannons himself.
 David's Tower fell on 23 May.